-Our business, prospects, financial condition or operating results could be materially adversely affected by any of the risks and uncertainties described below, as well as other risks not currently known to us or that we currently deem immaterial.
+The risks and uncertainties described below may have a material adverse effect on our business, prospects, financial condition or operating results.
+In addition, we may be adversely affected by risks that we currently deem immaterial or by other risks that are not currently known to us.
 You should carefully consider these risks before making an investment decision.
 The trading price of our common stock could decline due to any of these risks and you may lose all or part of your investment.
-In assessing the risks described below, you should also refer to the other information contained in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2013.
+In assessing the risks described below, you should also refer to the other information contained in this Quarterly Report on Form 10-O and in our Annual Report on Form 10-K for the year ended December 31, 2014.